Mary Pittman, DrPH

 Mary A. Pittman, DrPH, is president and chief executive officer of the Public Health Institute (PHI).
 A nationally recognized leader in improving community health, addressing health inequities among vulnerable people and promoting quality of care, Pittman assumed the reins at PHI in 2008, becoming the organization’s second president and CEO since its founding in 1964.
 Her primary focus has been guiding the development of a strategic plan that builds on existing PHI program strengths to achieve greater impact on public policy and practice in public health.
 “In a changing environment, strategic planning is an ongoing process, not an end product,” she said.

 Pittman’s overarching goal is for PHI to become known for leadership in creating healthier communities.
 To this end, PHI continues to work closely with the state on many programs, including the Supplemental Nutrition Assistance Program.
 What’s more, she advocates that all PHI projects take the social determinants of health into account to better address health disparities and inequities.

-She has served on the PHI board of directors since 1996.
-Pittman also serves on numerous boards and committees, including the World Health Organization's Health Worker Migration Global Policy Advisory Council and the National Patient Safety Foundation's board of governors.
+Pittman has served on the PHI board of directors since 1996.
+She also serves on numerous boards and committees, including the World Health Organization’s Health Worker Migration Global Policy Advisory Council and the National Patient Safety Foundation’s board of governors.

 Mary Pittman is Recognized as One of the 100 Most Influential People by Modern Healthcare